Are you struggling with mounting credit card debt? If you are, you are not alone; saddled are many with the looming effects of this debt.

 4. In this chilly economic climate, many don’t have extra dollars to spare.
 Nonetheless, another tip is to pay more than the minimum payment that is due every month.
 Just set aside as much as you can: $50 here, $100 there.
 Says noted financial guru Suze Orman, “If you owe a credit card company $5,000 at 18 percent interest and all you do is pay the minimum each month it will take you over 30 years to pay it off.”
 How shocking is this?

-Putting into Practice What you Learned
+Practicing What you Learned

 Web Links: